jeffwidman/bitbucket-issue-migration/README.md

 ## Additional notes:

-* The Github repository can be owned by either an individual or an organization.
+* The GitHub repository can be owned by either an individual or an organization.

-* In addition to normal label migration, this script also creates Github labels that map to the Bitbucket issue type (bug, task, etc).
-If you don't want these, just delete the new Github labels post-migration.
+* In addition to normal label migration, this script also creates GitHub labels that map to the Bitbucket issue type (bug, task, etc).
+If you don't want these, just delete the new GitHub labels post-migration.

+* The migrated issues and issue comments are annotated with both Bitbucket and GitHub links to user who authored the comment/issue.
+This assumes the user reused their Bitbucket username on GitHub.

+* Within the body of issues and issue comments, hyperlinks to other issues in this Bitbucket repo will be rewritten as `#<ID>`, which GitHub will automatically hyperlink to the GitHub issue with that particular ID.
+This assumes that you are migrating to a GitHub repository that has no existing issues, otherwise the imported issues will have a different ID on GitHub than on Bitbucket and the links will be incorrect.
+If you are migrating to a GitHub repo with existing issues, just edit the code to offset the imported issue IDs by the correct amount.

+* This script is not idempotent--re-running it will leave the first set of imported issues intact, and then create a duplicate set of imported issues after the first set.
+If you want to re-run the import, it's best to delete your GitHub repo and start over so that the GitHub issue IDs start from 1.
+Alternatively, if an import breaks midway, you can restart from the breakage point using the `--start_id` option.

 * The maximum allowable size per individual issue is 1MB.
-This limit is imposed by Github's
+This limit is imposed by GitHub's
 [Import API](https://gist.github.com/jonmagic/5282384165e0f86ef105).